opencadc/storage-inventory/minoc/PutTransaction.md

 streams the bytes.
 For a query like `select * from cfht.megapipe` the resulting file was ~40GiB.
 From the client side, this is not resumable.
 We want to store that in the most flexible way possible because the byte stream may be large, so this identical-looking request needs to be stored in multiple chunks in object store (cadc-storage-adpater-ceph).
-*This use case justifies the definition of X-Content-Stream=true and associated behaviour.*
+*This use case justifies the definition of X-Large-Stream hint and associated behaviour.*